 So how can you make this a reality?
-The first thing to learn is the importance of keywords, simple words or phrases that searchers are likely to type into Google (or other search engines) in order to locate the service they’re looking for.
-These keywords are usually pretty commonsensical—such as “used cars”, or “Internet providers”—and should be tailored to each individual company while keeping the average consumer in mind.
+The first thing to learn is the importance of keywords, simple words, or phrases that searchers are likely to type into Google (or other search engines) to locate the service they’re looking for.
+These keywords are usually pretty commonsensical—such as “used cars” or “Internet providers”—and should be tailored to each company while keeping the average consumer in mind.

 Importance of Keywords

 Take, for example, a London-based website that offers tourist-related information.
 Most tourists aren’t going to know specific names of places where they want to visit, or they wouldn’t be Googling the information.
 Consequently, it isn’t going to make a difference how many keywords are used if they are too specific.
 Instead, the site should look for more general keywords such as “what to do in London” or “London events.”
 In this way, the keywords are both specific and general at the same time.

 Additionally, be sure to use location-specific words in your blog or website.
 To go back to the London example, you could be sure to use other phrases, such as “Windy City,” “London Cubs,” or “University of London.”
 These are called co-occurrence terms and are used by Google’s algorithm when your site is crawled and placed on Google.